Updates to import conditions

 The Department of Agriculture, Water and the Environment is constantly reviewing and updating import conditions for the external territories.
 Proposed changes to prawn and prawn products import conditions are currently open for public comment.
 More information about the conditions is available on our webpage.

 Import conditions for fresh solanaceous fruit and vegetables purchased in Western Australia and imported into the Indian Ocean Territories (IOT) of Christmas Island and Cocos (Keeling) Islands have been updated.
 These conditions are in place to reduce the likelihood of the spread of tomato-potato psyllid (TPP).
 More information about the conditions is available on our webpage.

-Biosecurity Act 2015 is the primary legislation for the management of the risk of diseases and pests that may cause harm to human, animal or plant health, the environment and the economy.
-Its jurisdiction includes the management of the risk of diseases and pests to Australian territory including the external Territories of Christmas Island and the Cocos (Keeling) Islands.
-The Biosecurity Act also extended to Norfolk Island from 1 July 2016 by regulation due to the whole of government reforms to the Island that took effect from that date.
+The Biosecurity Act 2015 is the primary legislation for the management of the risk of diseases and pests that may cause harm to human, animal or plant health, the environment and the economy.
+Its jurisdiction includes the management of the risk of diseases and pests to Australian territory including the external territories of Norfolk Island, Christmas Island and the Cocos (Keeling) Islands.

-Prior to importing goods into the external Territories, importers should refer to the relevant determination that provides the conditions for import specific to each external Territory:
+Prior to bringing or importing goods into the external territories, refer to the relevant determination that provides the conditions for import, which are unique to each territory:

 Other useful websites include: